Janelle Wong: Career

 Upon receiving her PhD in 2001, Wong joined the faculty at the University of Southern California (USC) as an associate professor with a joint appointment in political science and American studies and ethnicity.
 During her tenure at the institution, she published her first book titled Democracy’s Promise: Immigrants and American Civic Institutions through the University of Michigan Press.
 Following this, she was one of 23 scholars named a 2006 Woodrow Wilson Center Fellow in recognition of her "work on how immigrants are changing the face of the religious right."

 Prior to leaving USC in 2012, Wong co-authored a second book titled Asian American Political Participation: Emerging Constituents and their Political Identities through the Russell Sage Foundation.
-The book was the published results of a national survey conducted on over 5,000 Asian-Americans regarding their political participation.
+The book was the published results of a national survey conducted on over 5,000 Asian Americans regarding their political participation.
 They questioned why Asians with high socioeconomic status were less inclined to participate in politics such as voting or donating.
-Following the books publication, Wong left USC to become the new Director of the Asian American Studies Program at the University of Maryland, College Park.
+Following the book's publication, Wong left USC to become the new Director of the Asian American Studies Program at the University of Maryland, College Park.